62. First Professional Appeals Panel

 “Student” means an individual first professional student who is enrolled as a JD, MD, DDS, DVM, PharmD student at the university.

+62.3 Membership.
 The pool of first professional faculty and students that sit as a panel on a FPAP shall be appointed by the President or designee.
-A FPAP shall be comprised of the chair, four (4) first professional faculty members, three (3) first professional students, and two (2) first professional student alternates, none of whom shall be from the appealing student’s college and/or program.
-A quorum consists of the chair, three (3) faculty members and two (2) first professional students.
+A FPAP shall be comprised of the chair, vice chair, seven (7) first professional faculty members, three (3) first professional students, and two (2) first professional student alternates, none of whom shall be from the appealing student’s college and/or program.
+A quorum consists of the chair or vice chair, three (3) faculty members and two (2) first professional students.

 62.4 Pre-Appeal Procedures.